shenzhun/creating-enron-spam-corpus-from-raw-data/README.md

 creating-enron-spam-corpus-from-raw-data
 ========================================

 Enron corpus is a collection of datasets that contains spam messages, and ham messages.
-This project use the raw data to create a spam corpus using python, nltk and shell script
+The raw data is used to create a spam corpus using python, nltk and shell script

 Download
 --------